xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 # Second Approach
 The second approach completely replaced the PymuConverter with a MarkerConverter that uses the marker-pdf library - a more sophisticated PDF-to-markdown conversion tool.
 There were other options we thought about like docling, mineru and unstructured.io.
-We decided to go with marker since, given that i couldnt find any decent independent benchmarks comparing these options, it was the simplest and most straightforward to control locally (i.e. small models locally, openai integration for high quality OCR with commercial models)
+Since i couldnt find any decent independent benchmarks comparing these options We decided to go with marker since its own benchmark showed better performance than comparable cloud services like Llamaparse and Mathpix, it was a customizable solution that allowed changing the pipeline, it works with the openai api and it didn't require a GPU to run models locally, and it had specialised approaches and heuristics for tables, equations, footers/headers, etc.

 Key Features of MarkerConverter:
 - Advanced PDF Processing: Uses marker-pdf library instead of the simpler PyMuPDF approach